 Step 1.
 Triage Tables Poster – helps to determine the Class of Service for your work item using the steps, indicated on the Poster.
 The significant benefit of this Poster is that it gives us an understanding that many of the requests that seem to be “Fixed date” can be treated as “Standard” or even “Intangible” due to a number of different factors such as, for example, an early start date.
 An understanding of this reduces stress and anxiety for a team and helps them establish the correct class of service with confidence.

-Scheduling, selecting and managing work across a network of enterprise services is achieved using dynamic reservation systems.
+Dynamic reservation systems help to achieve scheduling, selecting and managing work across a network of enterprise services.
 These are often called reservation boards, or simply ¨upstream kanban¨.
-Reservations (or bookings) can be made on these boards, indicating the preferred start date for a dependent work item.
+We can make reservations (or bookings) on these boards, indicating the preferred start date for a dependent work item.

 What is the Reservation board?

 The Reservation board is the board you use to plan your workload and to make a long-term week-by-week planning.
-It helps you to be more efficient during your replenishment meetings because it allows you to add the ticket to a particular week you know it should be started or done and therefore to plan your work beforehand.
+It helps you to be more efficient during your replenishment meetings.
+It allows you to add the ticket to a particular week you know it should be started or done and therefore to plan your work beforehand.
 Using Classes of Booking for the Reservation board makes this process more obvious and easier.

 Class of Booking (or Class of Reservation) – is the type of the priority of the work item for the Reservation board.
 There are 3 types of Reservation: Guaranteed, Reserved and Standby.

-If it is “Reserved” – it should be included to the first 20 that pass through the Kanban board each week in average.
+If it is “Reserved” – include it to the first 20 that pass through the Kanban board each week in average.